kubernetes-sigs/lws/keps/820-distributed-preflight-check/README.md

 - Exact count behavior with no increment on a suppressed attempt.
 - Retention without leader deletion and idempotent repeated events.
 - `Degraded` and `Progressing` condition transitions.
-- Manual deletion, increased limits, new revisions, and scale-down cleanup.
+- Manual deletion, limit changes, new revisions, and scale-down cleanup.
+- LWS deletion releases retained Pod finalizers without treating teardown as recovery.

 #### Integration tests

-- Webhook acceptance with `RecreateGroupOnPodRestart` and rejection with other restart policies.
+- Webhook acceptance with both group-recreating restart policies and rejection with other restart policies.
+- Webhook rejection of `groupIdentity: Hash` with `maxGroupRestarts`.
+- The controller behavior table above, including exhaustion, explicit recovery, and LWS deletion.
 - Spec updates that change restart policy only after clearing the limit.

 #### e2e tests